segmentio/segment-docs/src/connections/storage/data-lakes/index.md

 ### How Azure Data Lakes works

 Data Lakes store Segment data in ADLS in a read-optimized encoding format (Parquet) which makes the data more accessible and actionable.
 To help you zero-in on the right data, Data Lakes also creates logical data partitions and event tables, and integrates metadata with existing schema management tools, like the Hive Metastore.
-The resulting data set is optimized for use with systems like Power BI and Azure HDInsight or machine learning vendors like Azure DataBricks or Azure Synapse Analytics.
+The resulting data set is optimized for use with systems like Power BI and Azure HDInsight or machine learning vendors like Azure Databricks or Azure Synapse Analytics.

 ![A diagram showing data flowing from Segment, through DataBricks, Parquet and Azure Data Lake Storage Gen2 into the Hive Metastore, and then into your post-processing systems](images/Azure_DL_setup.png)

 ## Set up Segment Data Lakes

-For more detailed information about setting up AWS and Azure Data Lakes, please see the [Data Lakes setup page](/docs/connections/storage/catalog/data-lakes/).
+For more detailed information about setting up Segment and Azure Data Lakes, please see the [Data Lakes setup page](/docs/connections/storage/catalog/data-lakes/).

-### Set up [AWS Data Lakes]
+### Set up Segment Data Lakes
 When setting up your data lake using the [Data Lakes catalog page](/docs/connections/storage/catalog/data-lakes/), be sure to consider the EMR and AWS IAM components listed below.

 #### EMR

 Data Lakes uses an EMR cluster to run jobs that load events from all sources into Data Lakes.
-The [AWS resources portion of the set up instructions](/docs/connections/storage/catalog/data-lakes#step-1---set-up-aws-resources) sets up an EMR cluster using the `m5.xlarge` node type.
+The [AWS resources portion of the set up instructions](/docs/connections/storage/catalog/data-lakes/#step-1---set-up-aws-resources) sets up an EMR cluster using the `m5.xlarge` node type.
 Data Lakes keeps the cluster always running, however the cluster auto-scales to ensure it's not always running at full capacity.
 Check the Terraform module documentation for the [EMR specifications](https://github.com/segmentio/terraform-aws-data-lake/tree/master/modules/emr){:target="_blank"}.

 #### AWS IAM role